linuxha/SmallC68/README.md

 # SmallC68XX - Small C for the Motorola 68XX family under Linux

+I am on a quest for a Small C compiler to support the various 6800/6803/6809/68000 boards I have.
+So with that in mind I am posting my notes and everything else I find on Small C. So for a while this will be quite a mess.

 Ron Cain's 1.1 Small C compiler for the 6800, 6801, 6803 and 6809.
 Maybe the 68HC11.
 The original Author of the Flex port is S. Stepanoff

 Originally these were Flex OS Compilers but I think I can make this work under Linux and the output code should be OS agnotic.
 My intention is to set them up to work on Linux as a cross-compiler.